Enjoy this timeline of the history of Louis Bromfield and Malabar Farm. Discover the books and works of this Pulitzer Prize winning author.

 Bored with college, Bromfield enlists in the United States Army and transfers to the U.S. Ambulance Service so he can reach Europe sooner.
 He is attached to the Section Sanitaire Americain No. 557 as an ambulance driver and interpreter.
-During his service Bromfield participates in seven major battles and is awarded the Croix de Guerre.
+During his service Bromfield participates in seven major battles and was recommended for the Croix de Guerre in April 1918.

 Bromfield is discharged from the army in this year.
 He travels the French country side and observes local farming methods and their concepts of self-sufficiency.
 Later in the year, Bromfield returns to New York to begin a career in writing.

 Hired by the New York City News Service, Bromfield spends his early career reporting on the mental wards of Bellevue Hospital.
 He soon quits and takes a position as the night editor with the Associated Press.

 Despite the objection of his mother, Bromfield marries Mary Appleton Wood on October 16 in Ipswich, Massachusetts.
 The Appleton Family is an established family in New England.